wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

                 constraints.append(~(X[r,c] & X[r+1, c+1]))
 ```

 That’s pretty much all we need to do to get not just one, but all possible solutions to the puzzle.
-We combine all the constraints and call PyEDA’s `satisfy_all()` to enumerate every valid board.
+We combine all the constraints and call PyEDA’s `satisfy_all()`.
+It returns all choices of true and false values that make the full formula true, which here means all valid boards.

 Below are two valid solutions for the above board with specific regions.
 Here is the [complete code](https://github.com/wyounas/linkedin_queens/blob/main/queens.py) that generated these two solutions.